 As your company grows and your sales team matures, assigning leads manually doesn’t scale.
 What was once five minutes a day becomes a full-time job.
 Automating lead rotation saves you precious time and bandwidth, allowing Sales Managers to stay focused on what really matters— their team’s performance.

 To create this workflow go to Automation > Workflows.
 Edit one of your workflows using the pencil icon on the right, or create a brand new one for rotating leads with "Create New Workflow."
-Once inside your workflow, add a new action, and you’ll see a brand new option under the “Sales” section: “Rotate Leads.”
+Once inside your workflow, add a new action, and under the "Sales" section you’ll see the option: “Rotate Leads.”

 I hope these hacks help you and your team save precious bandwidth, and enable you to focus on what really matters — meeting the needs of your prospects and closing more deals.